awslabs/damo/USAGE.md

     # sleep 5 &
     # damo record $(pidof sleep)

-Finally, below example shows the use of the special keyword, `paddr`:
+Finally, the below example shows the use of the special keyword, `paddr`:

     # damo record paddr